 The remainder of this paper is organized as follows.
 Section \ref{SectionModels} presents the six models considered herein and summarizes their derivations from the governing system.
 The models include three conservative and three dissipative equations.
-The conservative models are the Stokes expansion, NLS equation, and the Dysthe equation.
-The dissipative models are the dissipative NLS equation, the viscous Dysthe equation, and the dissipative Gramstad-Trulsen equation.
+The conservative models are the Stokes expansion, the NLS equation, and the Dysthe equation.
+The dissipative models are the dissipative NLS, the viscous Dysthe, and the dissipative Gramstad-Trulsen equations.
 Section \ref{SectionExperiments} contains a description of the four experiments considered and tables listing the experimental parameter values.
 Section \ref{SectionDirectComp} presents the results from the direct comparisons.
-There, we first show comparisons of the measured, narrow band of amplitudes of the dominant band with predictions of the evolution from numerical computations of the five models.
-The results are shown in Figure \ref{fig:har1} and Table \ref{table:direct}.
-We then show comparisons of the measured, narrow-band of amplitudes of the second harmonic mode with predictions of its evolution obtained from numerical computations of the five NLS-type models.
-The results are shown in Figure \ref{fig:har2} and Table \ref{table:direct}.
-Section \ref{SectionIndirectComp} presents the results from the indirect comparisons with results summarized in Tables \ref{table:asymExpt} and \ref{table:asymModel}.
-The single-mode comparisons are discussed in Section \ref{SMComparisons} with results shown in Figure \ref{fig:Stokes}.
-The band comparison is discussed in Section \ref{section:BandComp}.
+There, we first show comparisons of the measured, narrow band of amplitudes of the dominant (first-harmonic) band with predictions of the evolution obtained from numerical computations of the five NLS-type models.
+These results are summarized in Table \ref{table:direct} and Figure \ref{fig:har1}.
+Then we show comparisons of the measured narrow-band of amplitudes centered at the second harmonic with predictions of its evolution obtained from numerical computations of the five NLS-type models.
+The results are shown in Table \ref{table:direct} and Figure \ref{fig:har2}.
+Section \ref{SectionIndirectComp} contains the results from the indirect comparisons with results summarized in Tables \ref{table:asymExpt1} and \ref{table:asymExpt2}.
+The single-mode indirect comparisons are discussed in Section \ref{SMComparisons} with results shown in Figure \ref{fig:Stokes}.
+The band indirect comparison is discussed in Section \ref{section:BandComp}.
 Finally, Section \ref{SectionSummary} contains a summary and discussion of the results.